influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/upgrading.md

 2. Update the InfluxDB 1.5 configuration file

-    Migrate any customizations in the 1.4 configuration file to the [1.5 configuration file](/influxdb/v1.5/administration/config/).
+    Migrate any customizations in your InfluxDB 1.4 configuration file to the [InfluxDB 1.5 configuration file](/influxdb/v1.5/administration/config/).

 3. **Enable TSI (Time Series Index) (recommended):**